george-gca/bracis_2023_srcaps/pages/introduction.md

 </figure>

 <!--
 For most applications, high-resolution images are desirable and often necessary, as they provide clearer, sharper information for human perception and a wealth of detail for automatic interpretation and representation by computer programs.
 However, the acquisition of high-resolution images is not always possible, either due to the limitations of the equipment or the environment in which the image is captured.
-In these cases, the use of super resolution techniques is a possible solution.
+In these cases, the use of techniques to increase image resolution are a possible solution.
 -->